ChinmayMoghe/Wordle-clone/README.md

 # Wordle-clone

-A clone of popular word game called Wordle
+A clone of popular word game called Wordle.
+This is for demo purpose only.